 For the past 39 years, the Directors' Forum Co-operative (DFC) has provided professional development, education and networking opportunities for board directors.
 Our programming includes a series of virtual governance sessions, an annual in-person conference, and a virtual AGM.
 Guest speakers are invited to share their knowledge and expertise on topics of relevance to board directors.

-Since 2021, the DFC has expanded beyond the credit union system to include directors from non-financial co-operatives and mutuals, recognizing that there is much overlap and knowledge in governance practices that can be shared and learned between these sectors, that operate on very similar values and principles and with similar needs.
+Since 2021, the DFC has expanded beyond the credit union system to include directors from mutuals and non-financial co-operatives, recognizing that there is overlap and knowledge in governance practices that can be shared and learned between these sectors, that operate on very similar values and principles and with similar needs.

-Also in 2021, the DFC began inviting credit union directors to become individual members of the co-operative.
-For a one-time, lifetime membership fee of $2, individuals can choose to join when registering for a DF event.
+We also began inviting credit union directors to become individual members of the co-operative; for a one-time, lifetime membership fee of $2, individuals can choose to join when registering for a DF event.
 At the November 16, 2022 AGM, the membership passed a motion to include mutuals and non-financial co-operatives across Canada into their membership!

 Board of Directors